MichaelRFox/fxToolTip.js/README.md

     .padding('5px', '1em', '2em');
 ```

 You may also embed inline svg if your browser supports it.
-To support autosizing, it may be necessary to set the minimum width using the [.minWidth()](#.minWidth) method on the [fxToolTip object](#The-fxToolTip-object).
+To support auto-sizing, it may be necessary to set the minimum width using the [.minWidth()](#.minWidth) method on the [fxToolTip object](#The-fxToolTip-object).

 ```javascript
 var svg = '<svg width='250' height='250'><rect x='50' y='50' rx='20' ry='20' width='150' height='150' style='fill:red;stroke:black;stroke-width:5' /></svg>'